 This is not your average pick 'n' mix of highly coloured sweeties or candies you find in supermarkets.
 This is a collection of handmade specialities of France's best confectionary from all regions.

-- For caramels, head to Henri Le Roux - who invented the CBS® Caramel au Beurre Salé (salted butter caramel) and for my favourite exotic mango caramels and more, head to Jacques Genin on rue de Turenne and rue du Bac, known as Paris pastry street.
+For caramels, head to Henri Le Roux - who invented the CBS® Caramel au Beurre Salé (salted butter caramel) and for my favourite mango caramels and more, head to Jacques Genin on rue de Turenne and rue du Bac, Paris pastry street.

-For more on his stores and story of caramel, head to the best patisseries and chocolate shops near the Eiffel Tower.
+For more on his stores and story of caramel, head my article on the best bakeries and chocolate shops near the Eiffel Tower.

 So let's get into some of the most popular candies in France at le Bonbon au Palais.